Phone202817/chanon114/README.md

 Check your cURL version and openssl extension.
 If they're old or not enable yet, please fix it.

+- Login successful but can't get any data from APIs.

+Make sure your script can write cookie.txt, chmod 755 to fix it.

 - Can't login even enter right username/password

 If you failed too many attempt to login, your account might get banned.
 You have to contact True Wallet support directly for further assistance.